MicrosoftDocs/fabric-docs/docs/onelake/onelake-unity-catalog.md

 ## Set up your Cloud Storage connection

-Check if your Unity Catalog tables using Azure Data Lake Storage Gen2 (ADLS Gen2), Amazon S3 or Google Cloud Storage.
+First, examine which storage locations in Azure Data Lake Storage Gen2 (ADLS Gen2) your Unity Catalog tables are using.
 This Cloud storage connection is used by OneLake shortcuts.
 To create a Cloud connection to the appropriate Unity Catalog storage location:

 1. Create a Cloud storage connection used by your Unity Catalog tables.
-See how to set up [ADLS Gen2 connection](../data-factory/connector-azure-data-lake-storage-gen2-overview.md).
+See how to set up a [ADLS Gen2 connection](../data-factory/connector-azure-data-lake-storage-gen2-overview.md).

 2. Once you create the connection, obtain the connection ID by selecting  **Manage connections and gateways** > **Connections** > **Settings**.